 Canola is in demand in the European Union for its use as an environmentally sustainable biofuel.

 Click thumbnail to download the Australian canola information brochure

 Pulses are a grain legume produced for human consumption and include lentil, faba bean, mungbean, field pea, chickpea and lupin.
 Pulses are an essential dietary component for millions of people across the world due to their high protein content.

 Pulses are grown in crop rotations, with cereals and oilseeds, given their ability to fix nitrogen into the soil and their contribution to sustainable and profitable farming practices.

-Australia is a world leader in the production of high quality milling oats for the international market.
 New oat varieties have been purposely selected for their flavour and aroma when processed as well as for their ease of processing and high milling yield.
 These varieties provide greater stability for on-farm production and security of supply for international markets.

-Sources: ABARES, GRDC, PricewaterhouseCoopers, Australian Oilseeds Federation
+Other sources: ABARES, GRDC, PricewaterhouseCoopers, Australian Oilseeds Federation